graphops/docs/docs/launchpad/guides/install-fcos.md

 It is optimized for Kubernetes and includes technology from CoreOS Container Linux and Fedora Atomic Host, providing a secure and scalable container host for workloads.

-Here are key differences between Fedora CoreOS and traditional operating systems:
+Here are key differences between FCOS and traditional operating systems:

-- **Package management**: Fedora CoreOS uses [`rpm-ostree`](https://github.com/coreos/rpm-ostree) for atomic updates, while traditional OSes use package managers like `apt` or `yum`.
+- **Package management**: FCOS uses [`rpm-ostree`](https://github.com/coreos/rpm-ostree) for atomic updates, while traditional OSes use package managers like `apt` or `yum`.
-- **Security**: Fedora CoreOS includes [`SELinux`](https://selinuxproject.org/page/Main_Page) for enhanced security, while traditional OSes may require additional security configurations.
+- **Security**: FCOS includes [`SELinux`](https://selinuxproject.org/page/Main_Page) for enhanced security, while traditional OSes may require additional security configurations.
-- **Containerization**: Fedora CoreOS is designed for container workloads, while traditional OSes may need extra setup for containers.
+- **Containerization**: FCOS is designed for container workloads, while traditional OSes may need extra setup for containers.
-- **Automatic updates**: Fedora CoreOS provides automatic updates, while traditional OSes may require manual updates.
+- **Automatic updates**: FCOS provides automatic updates, while traditional OSes may require manual updates.
-- **Minimal footprint**: Fedora CoreOS is optimized for running containers at scale, while traditional OSes have a broader range of software and features.
+- **Minimal footprint**: FCOS is optimized for running containers at scale, while traditional OSes have a broader range of software and features.

-This guide takes you through the different considerents required to install and configure `fcos` (Fedora CoreOS). **NOTE the following instructions are for guidance only and do not represent step by step instructions.**
+This guide takes you through the different considerations required to install and configure FCOS. **NOTE the following instructions are for guidance only and do not represent step by step instructions.**
 - [FCOS Installation](#fcos-installation)
   - [Picking the right installation method](#picking-the-right-installation-method)
   - [Create a configuration](#create-a-configuration)